Amid Seat-Sharing Trouble, Maha Vikas Aghadi Leaders To Meet Today To Discuss Campaign Strategies, Common Minimum Programme

 Trending Photos

-MUMBAI: In the midst of a looming deadlock over seat-sharing, leaders from Maharashtra's Maha Vikas Aghadi (MVA) are set to convene today to deliberate on crucial campaign strategies and the formulation of a Common Minimum Programme (CMP) for the upcoming Lok Sabha elections 2024.
+MUMBAI: Amid a looming deadlock over seat-sharing, leaders from Maharashtra's Maha Vikas Aghadi (MVA) are set to convene in Mumbai this evening to deliberate on crucial campaign strategies and the formulation of a Common Minimum Programme (CMP) for the upcoming Lok Sabha elections 2024.

 Primary Focus On Joint Rallies And CMP